Solutions by Insect Name

 Blister beetlesCalendula (edible flower) and othersEat flower petalsHand-picking

-Cabbage wormsCabbage family (Broccoli, Brussels sprouts, Cabbage, Cauliflower, Kale, etc.)Holes in leaves, also in broccoli, cabbage or cauliflower heads.Hand-picking, Bt var. kurstaki, floating row cover as a physical barrier, tulle netting as a physical barrier to prevent cabbage butterfly from laying eggs.
+Cabbage wormsCabbage family (Broccoli, Brussels sprouts, Cabbage, Cauliflower, Kale, etc.)Holes in leaves, also in broccoli, cabbage or cauliflower heads.Hand-picking, Bt var. kurstaki, floating row cover or Agricultural Insect Netting as a physical barrier to prevent cabbage butterfly from laying eggs.

 Carrot weevilsCarrots, celeriac, celery, dill, fennel, parsley, parsnipsScars on leaf petioles or plant crowns, yellow or wilting leaves, dead plants(Refer to carrot weevil pest profile)